1. Purpose/Abstract

 3.4.
 Retained Funding and Support for Contractors

-the University of Derby has ensured that they have the knowledge, skills, and experience within the organization to successfully procure, contract with and manage its subcontractors.
+The University of Derby has ensured that they have the knowledge, skills, and experience within the organisation to successfully procure, contract with and manage its subcontractors.
 Subcontractor activity will be discharged across the university, through the following expert teams:

 - Central Finance including the Business Accountant